slqselina/slqselina.github.io/content/post/pyramid-creek-horsetail-falls-nov-19-2017.md

 ---
+title: "Pyramid Creek Geological Area"
 date: "2017-11-20T20:29:34-07:00"
-title: "Pyramid Creek Geological Area"
 categories:
   - Hiking
   - Day Hikes
   - USA
 ---
+{{< figure src="/img/2017/11/pyramid-creek-a-cascade-vista.jpg" >}}

 # Nov 19, 2017
-{{< figure src="/img/2017/11/pyramid-creek-a-cascade-vista.jpg" >}}

-#### Trip log:
+### Trip log:
 * 14:19pm - Start out
 * 14:26pm - First waterfall
 * 14:35pm - Cascade Vista
-* 14:56am - Reach the border of Desolation Wilderness
+* 14:56am - Reach the boundary of Desolation Wilderness
 * 15:19pm - Hike back
 * 15:33pm - Take a 10 minutes break by a small waterfall alon the way
 * 16:11pm - Back to the parking
 <!--more-->

 {{< figure src="/img/2017/11/pyramid-creek-b-sign.jpg" >}}
-The lake quickly unfolded in front of us like a scrolling painting.
-We stop to have breakfast while enjoying the view ... for almost an hour!
+The Pyramid Creek Loop Trail requireslittle time, but provides beautiful waterfall views.
+The trailhead is right one the side of Lincoln Hwy to the southwest of South Lake Tahoe, about 20 to 30 minutes away.

 {{< figure src="/img/2017/11/pyramid-creek-c-trail.jpg" >}}
-Snow patches are visible at the upper part of the mountain.
+Some sections of the trail are easy to be lost, so a trail sign can be turn out to be helpful.

 {{< figure src="/img/2017/11/pyramid-creek-d-cascade-vista.jpg" >}}
-View of a corner of Desolation Wilderness.
+Within 30 minutes, we already reached this big waterfall, impressive.

 {{< figure src="/img/2017/11/pyramid-creek-e-horsetail-falls-from-afar.jpg"  >}}
-This trail involves a lot of scrambling, which turns out to be even more challenging with the constant increase of the altitude.
-We felt cheered up by these flourishing yellow and purple flowers.
+Turning around with our backs to the big waterfall and looking into the distance, we saw the long Horsetail Falls running from the ridge of the high mountain.
+Trying to observe it more closely, we decided to march towards Desolation Wilderness.

 {{< figure src="/img/2017/11/pyramid-creek-f-trail.jpg" >}}
-From the top of Mt.
-Tallac, one can not only see Lake Tahoe, Cascade Lake and Fallen Leaf Lake, but also several other alpine lakes located in the Desolation Wilderness.
+The trail goes along the creek, accompanied by pines, rocks and bushes.

 {{< figure src="/img/2017/11/pyramid-creek-g-desolation-sign.jpg">}}
-Emerald Bay and Cascade Lake right at our feet
+20 minutes later, we reached the boundary of Desolation Wilderness, not bad.

 {{< figure src="/img/2017/11/pyramid-creek-h-mountain-view.jpg" >}}
-Chipmunks on the summit are not shy at all.
-They seem to have a good life on the chilly mountain top.
+Where the sign of Desolation Wilderness is more like a clearing, which provides a more open view of the rugged mountians carved by glaciers.

 {{< figure src="/img/2017/11/pyramid-creek-i-waterfall.jpg" >}}
-By the time we start walking back, legions of people were ascending  even though the sun was hiding and it was starting to rain.
+Some samll cascades are nearby.

-{{< figure src="/img/2017/11/pyramid-creek-j-creek-crossing.jpg">}}
+{{< figure src="/img/2017/11/pyramid-creek-j-cascade.jpg" >}}
-The return trip was much easier, but we felt reluctant to say goodbye to this lake view.
-We'll be back soon ...
+After enjoying the cascades long enough, we went deeper into Desolation.

-{{< figure src="/img/2017/11/pyramid-creek-k-waterfall.jpg">}}
+{{< figure src="/img/2017/11/pyramid-creek-k-creek-crossing.jpg">}}
+Sometimes crossing the streams through the fallen tree trunks requires a good sense of balance.

 {{< figure src="/img/2017/11/pyramid-creek-l-horesetail-falls.jpg">}}
+By the time when we were able to gaze the Horsetail Falls a bit more closely, we realized that we wouldn't have enough time to reach it and come back before it got dark.
+For safety reason, we decided to make it some other day and start to hike back.